Bloomington Public Adjuster

 We conduct a thorough physical inspection of all damage using photography, thermal imaging, drone footage, and Xactimate documentation.

-Our inspectors examine roofs, siding, gutters, interiors, and crawl spaces to identify all damage—visible and hidden, using high-resolution photography, aerial drone surveys, and thermal imaging.
+Our inspectors examine roofs, siding, gutters, interiors, and crawl spaces to identify all damage — visible and hidden — using high-resolution photography, aerial drone surveys, and thermal imaging.
 We compile detailed notes and measurements that establish the full scope of loss before the carrier's adjuster arrives.
 This foundation is critical because Bloomington's older homes often conceal damage beneath siding, in attics, and behind walls.
+We've completed thorough inspections across Hennepin County throughout 2025.

 2